IngridAtMicrosoft/DocsContent/singlesource/selfhelp/mediaservices-analytics-mooncake.md

 ---
-    pagetitle: "What are the capabilities of Media Analytics?"
+   title:  "What are the capabilities of Media Analytics?"
     description: "What are the capabilities of Media Analytics?" service="microsoft.media"
     resource="mediaservices"